helkaloic/english-dictionary-data/README.md

-# English Dictionary Data
+# Simple English Dictionary
-An English Dictionary Data in JSON format - a list of words, with meanings.
+An Simple English Dictionary in JSON format - a list of words, with meanings, synonyms and antonyms.

 **_Note:_**

-This project is cloned from [here](https://github.com/nightblade9/simple-english-dictionary).
+This project is not mine 🙅‍♂️, here is the [author](https://github.com/nightblade9/simple-english-dictionary) ⭐.

 # Usage